zeriontech/defi-sdk/docs/examples.md

 getFinalFullTokenBalance('0x34E89740adF97C3A9D3f63Cc2cE4a914382c230b', "Uniswap V1 Pool Token")
 ```

- and fetch the decomposition of UNI-token into ERC20 tokens, like `ETH` and `DAI`
+ and fetch the decomposition of UNI token into ERC20 tokens, like `ETH` and `DAI`

 ```javascript
 0.98 ETH